Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 ![Define Templates](resources/image/Generic_MQTT_MappingTemplate_annnotated.png)

 To define a new substitution the following steps have to be performed:
-1. Select a property in the source JSON payload by double-click on the respective property.
+1. Select a property in the source JSON payload by click on the respective property.
 Then the JSONpath is appears in the field with the label ```Evaluate expression on source```
-1. Select a property in the target JSON payload by double-click on the respective property.
+1. Select a property in the target JSON payload by click on the respective property.
 Then the JSONpath is appears in the field with the label ```Substitute in target```
-1. Select  ```Defines device identifier``` if this property defines the device identifier, i.e. it is mapped to ```source.id```.
+1. Select  ```Expand Array``` if the result of the source expression is an array and you want to generate any of the following substitutions:
+  * **multi-device-single-value**
+  * **multi-device-multi-value**
+  * **single-device-multi-value**\
+  Otherwise an extracted array is treated as a single valie, see [Different type of substitutions](#different-type-of-substitutions).
-1. Press the add button with the ```+``` sign.
+4. Press the add button with the ```+``` sign, to add the substitution to the list.

 >**_NOTE:_** When adding a new substitution the following two consistency rules are checked:
 >1.
 Does another substitution for the same target property exist?
 If so, a modal dialog appears and asks the user for confirmation to overwrite the existing substitution.